 Day 10 – Fundy National Park/Shediac

 This morning be sure to visit Hopewell Rocks Provincial Park – home of Hopewell Rocks.
 Visit the excellent interpretive centre on site before exploring this natural phenomenon.
 Twice each day the highest tides in the world — up to 46ft/14m — flood the beach, and twice each day you can explore the floor of the Bay of Fundy at low tide!
 Created over thousands of years by the Bay of Fundy’s awesome tidal forces, the Flowerpot Rocks are a natural wonder not to be missed.
 If time permits visit Cape Enrage Lighthouse and Mary’s Point Bird Sanctuary located nearby.
 Continue to Moncton – a major urban centre where English and French Acadian culture blend harmoniously to create a unique community.
 Home to two unusual natural phenomena; the Tidal Bore on the Petitcodiac River and the famous Magnetic Hill.
 Continue to Shediac – known as The Lobster Capital of the World for lobster-fishing, processing plants, live lobster tanks.
 This area has the finest salt water beaches as well as golf and hiking, which are just a few of the attractions in the area.
 Stop for a rest at an outdoor café, or search for those special trinkets in the many shops, boutiques and art galleries.
-This evening enjoy a Lobster Cruise from Shediac – the most experiential & educational Lobster Cruise anywhere!
+This evening enjoy a Lobster Tails Tour from Shediac – the most experiential & educational Lobster Cruise anywhere!
 Overnight Shediac.

 Day 11 – Shediac